hivesolutions/appier/doc/models.md

 cat.save()
 ```

-Creating a cat this way, will make a form data attribute named `name`
+Creating a cat this way will make a form data attribute named `name`
 be applied to the `name` model attribute.
-The same form mapping behaviour can
+The same form of mapping behaviour can
 also be performed on a cat that already exists:

 ```python